Founder of Aroma Foundry

 Learn more about cedarwood essential oil.

-Even a complete layman in the world of essential oils has probably heard about lavender before.
+Even a complete newbie in the world of essential oils has probably heard about lavender before.
 In fact, lavender has become so universally famous, we could start calling it the high ambassadress for all essential oils and no one would call us out for exaggerating.
 Probably.

-Multiple studies on lavender essential oil has shown that it has a high degree of effectiveness when it comes to relieving body pains like muscle soreness, migraines, and stomach pains.
+Multiple studies on lavender essential oil have shown that it has a high degree of effectiveness when it comes to relieving body pains like muscle soreness, migraines, and stomach pains.
 Its calming effect can also serve to reduce the feelings of anxiety brought on by PMS.
 Soothing nerves that have been frazzled and tattered for no good reason could go a long way into decreasing the persistent feelings of misery that PMS sufferers feel.

 Learn more about lavender essential oil.